IUPAC/WFChemProtocols/README.md

 ## Description

-This project corresponds to Deliverable 3.3 of the WorldFAIR Chemistry project.
+This project corresponds to [Deliverable 3.3] (https://iupac.org/project/2022-029-1-024/) of the [WorldFAIR Chemistry project] (https://iupac.org/project/2022-012-1-024).
 The main scope of work will be to define a common protocol for resolving different chemical representations.
 The specification will articulate a shared data model for chemical information exchange through an API that can be implemented by any system that manages chemical records.
 Users will be able to query registered resources with different scopes and capabilities at a general level to determine where they can find additional data and information.
 The model will cover a range of chemical representations, including structural diagrams, nomenclature and other linear notations.
 The protocol will also provide a standard set of error codes for flagging ambiguous or conflicting representations.

 ## Objective